KnightNight101/UoR_APP/Draft_2/FEATURES.md

 - **Task Editing**: Edit task details and deadlines from the dashboard
 - **Task Deletion**: Delete tasks and subtasks from the dashboard and project views

+### Backend-Integrated Features

+- **Eisenhower Matrix State Persistence**: Each user's Eisenhower matrix state (task categorization) is saved and loaded from the backend, ensuring consistency across sessions.
+- **Drag-and-Drop Recategorization**: Moving tasks/subtasks between matrix categories triggers backend updates and logs a structured event (with timestamp, user, old/new category, and reasoning).
+- **Event Logging**: All recategorization actions and significant changes are logged to an append-only local event log, viewable in the UI.
+- **LLM Suggestion Logging**: When using the LLM to suggest a category, the suggestion and reasoning are logged for auditability.

 ### Future Enhancements
 - Real-time collaborative editing with WebSockets
 - Task dependencies and blocking relationships